HealthPatterns/HealthPatterns/README.md

 > [!IMPORTANT]
 > Not all features described are implemented.
 Please have a look at the roadmap section.

-Health Patterns is designed to allow users to easily track pain.
-Details can be provided for further analysis through Health Patterns and export as a PDF for doctors, for example.
-The user system is completely anonymous if desired.
-It should also be possible to encrypt one's own data.
+Health Patterns is designed to allow users to easily track pain events.
+Details can be provided for further analysis and to discover the user's own patterns.
+Data can be exported as a PDF for offline storage or to show to healthcare professionals.
+The user system is completely anonymous if desired and it's possible to encrypt one's data.

 ## Roadmap